yeeking/online-learning-info/obs_uncompressed_audio.md

 Now when you record, you will get an uncompressed audio track on your file.
 You will also notice that the video extension changes to mkv, for the mastroska container.

-Now you can extrac the pure audio track like this, assuming you have a video file called
+Now you can extract the pure audio track like this, assuming you have a video file called uncomp_audio_video.mkv:

 ```
    ffmpeg -i uncomp_audio_video.mkv -c copy uncomp_audio.wav
 ```

-Do your work on uncomp.wav, save it as uncomp_audio_new.wav, replace the audio on the video like this:
+Do your work on uncomp_audio.wav, save it as uncomp_audio_new.wav.
+Now you can replace the audio on the video like this:

 ```
     ffmpeg -i uncomp_audio_video.mkv -i uncomp_audio_new.wav -c:v copy -c:a copy  -map 0:v:0 -map 1:a:0 uncomp_audio_video_new.mkv